Oghma-Infinium/Vagabond-Remastered/Documentation/CONFIG.md

 >[!CAUTION]
 >**DO NOT** use tools such as [Bethini](https://www.nexusmods.com/site/mods/631)!
 The `.ini` files have already been extensively tweaked, and many of the preconfigured settings set by these tools are not optimized for the list.

 **DISCLAIMER:** I will not provide troubleshooting or support for performance as everyones' PC is different and I can only know for certain how performance is on my own machine.
-In addition to this, I (aljo) am not some massive computer hardware nerd and I am not qualified to make definitive statements about hardware performance when I have not personally tested it, if that hardware is borderline / similar to the hardware that I **expect** to work best for the list.
+In addition to this, I (Ylikollikas) am not some massive computer hardware nerd and I am not qualified to make definitive statements about hardware performance when I have not personally tested it, if that hardware is borderline / similar to the hardware that I **expect** to work best for the list.

 # Changing FPS Limit